gramaziokohler/compas_timber/docs/tutorials/grasshopper/beam.rst

 |

-*	`Centerline` : the centerline of the Beam, also called the major axis
+*	`Centerline` : the centerline of the beam, also called the major axis
 * 	`ZVector`: (optional) a vector used to define the rotation of the cross-section around the centerline.
 	Together with the centerline it indicates the plane in which the Z-axis of the beam lies, which is to say that :code:`ZVector` does not have to be perpendicular, but cannot be parallel, to the centerline.